I'm a member

 Patients with liver disease related to alcohol or drug abuse must be actively involved in a treatment program.

 Patients with polycystic disease of the liver do not develop liver failure but may require transplantation due to the anatomic complications of a hugely enlarged liver.
+The MELD/PELD score may not apply to these cases.
 One of the following complications should be present:

 Patients with familial amyloid polyneuropathy do not experience liver disease; per se, but develop polyneuropathy and cardiac amyloidosis due to the production of a variant transthyretin molecule by the liver.
+MELD/PELD exception criteria and scores may apply to these cases.
 Candidacy for liver transplant is an individual consideration based on the morbidity of the polyneuropathy.
 Many patients may not be candidates for liver transplant alone due to coexisting cardiac disease.

 Patients with hepatocellular carcinoma are appropriate candidates for liver transplant only if the disease remains confined to the liver.
 Therefore, the patient should be periodically monitored while on the waiting list, and if metastatic disease develops, the patient should be removed from the transplant waiting list.
 In addition, at the time of transplant a backup candidate should be scheduled.
 If locally extensive or metastatic cancer is discovered at the time of exploration prior to hepatectomy, the transplant should be aborted, and the backup candidate scheduled for transplant.